Bhavesh1993/openshift-observability/README.md

     Your dashboard should have one gauge monitoring if the Python application is up and running.

-1) Repeat steps 6-14 above to repeat the process for the second result in the Prometheus query which is for the `PHP Application`.

-    - This time, for the `Display Name` enter `PHP Application`.

 When you are done, your dashboard should appear like the image below.